oakpr/oakpr.github.io/docs/getting-started.md

 ## Windows Before 10

 * For Windows versions before Windows 10, `winget` is not available, so you will have to install VSCode, Git and NodeJS manually.
-* To install VSCode, visit https://code.visualstudio.com/Download or use [this link](https://code.visualstudio.com/sha/download?build=stable&os=win32-user) to download the installer directly, then follow the onscreen instructions.
+* To install VSCode, visit [the official install page](https://code.visualstudio.com/Download) or use [this link](https://code.visualstudio.com/sha/download?build=stable&os=win32-user) to download the installer directly, then follow the onscreen instructions.
-* To install NodeJS, visit https://nodejs.org/en/download/ or use [this link](https://nodejs.org/dist/v18.12.1/node-v18.12.1-x86.msi) to download the installer directly, then follow the onscreen instructions.
+* To install NodeJS, visit [the official install page](https://nodejs.org/en/download/) or use [this link](https://nodejs.org/dist/v18.12.1/node-v18.12.1-x86.msi) to download the installer directly, then follow the onscreen instructions.
-* To install Git, visit https://gitforwindows.org/ or use [this link](https://github.com/git-for-windows/git/releases/download/v2.38.1.windows.1/Git-2.38.1-64-bit.exe) to download the installer directly, then follow the onscreen instructions.
+* To install Git, visit [the official install page](https://gitforwindows.org/) or use [this link](https://github.com/git-for-windows/git/releases/download/v2.38.1.windows.1/Git-2.38.1-64-bit.exe) to download the installer directly, then follow the onscreen instructions.
 Select Visual Studio Code as the default text editor when prompted, and set the default branch name to 'main'.
 * Open the Windows Command Prompt by pressing the Windows key and typing "cmd" into the search field.
 Select the Command Prompt from the results.
 * Type the text below into your command prompt and press enter to run it.
 Read it beforehand; you should never run commands without having some understanding of what they do.
 ```bat